chengjunfu/IoT/README.md

 The smart lamp subscribes to these messages so the AWS IoT Core message broker send them to the smart lamp.
 When the smart lamp receives a new message, it changes its state to match.

+# The message broker processes each message

+Each time the desired state changes on the control device, the process repeats.